-- He made a place for God
+- He made a place for God, first

-- He blessed others
+- He blessed others from the overflow

 - He sang a new song to the Lord

+The wonderful things David did for the Lord when he was the king on the throne in front of thousands were no different than what he had already been doing as a shepherd boy in the fields alone!
+He danced before the Lord no matter who was watching, lifting the Lord high, and it was the Lord who lifted David high in return.
 David’s emphasis on worshipping the Lord – above all else he ever did – was what set him apart in the Lord’s eyes.
 His lifestyle of worship changed everything for him.
 Did it take time?
 Yes.
 Did he still have to fight?
 Yes.
 Did he still struggle with sin?
 Yes.
 Did the Lord set him and his family apart for all eternity and place them right in the middle of the lineage of Jesus Christ?
 YES!
 If you want what David had, you must do as David did.
 Make a place for God, a set apart place where the Lord’s presence can remain in you.
 Offer the sacrifices of thanksgiving – you, your flesh, yourself, your inhibitions – and worship!
-Bless those around you as an outflow of your worship, share with them from the abundance of your heart and testimony.
-Lead others in worship by your example and sing a new song to the Lord!
+The natural outcome of that lifestyle of worship is that you will minister to and inspire those around, without even trying, sharing with them from the abundance of your heart and testimony.
 People may watch you worship and maybe that makes you self-conscious, but remember this: God is watching too.